sixty-nine/php-phpunit-intro/README.md

 ### Stop when shit happens

 It is annoying to debug a test suite with lot of failing test.
-To simplify our life it is possible to ask PHPUnit to stop an error or a failure occurred.
+To simplify our life it is possible to ask PHPUnit to stop when an error or a failure occur.
 These are not the same, errors are PHP errors and exceptions, failures are assertions failures.

 ```bash